-The same generator in Example 9 calculates start-up-related costs based on rotor replacement after 4,000 starts, which equates to \$845.19/start for a planned recovery over the 16-year period.
+The same generator in Example 9Error!
+Reference source not found. calculates start-uprelated costs based on rotor replacement after 4,000 starts, which equates to \$845.19/start for a planned recovery over the 16-year period.
 It adds this amount plus inflation indexation to its start-up cost for all 5,000 starts in its 20-year life.

 This would constitute a compliant offer if the Market Participant added \$845/start to its offers from starts 1 to 4,000, but then \$0/start thereafter.
 Adding this amount to each start from start number 4,001 onwards represents an attempt at recovery of costs that are not incurred and so incorporation of this amount into a Market Participant's Price-Quantity Pair offers is not compliant with WEM Rule 2.16C.6A and would not be an Economic Price Offer.
-It would result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and, (d).
+It would result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and or (d).